AppointmentGuru/AppointmentGuru-Website/help/is-my-data-secure.md

 ---
 layout: page
-title: Is my information and data secure?
+title: Is my information and data safe and secure?
 permalink: /help/is-my-data-secure/
 description: Information and data security
 keywords: security, peace of mind
 ---

-# Is my information and data secure?
+# Is my information and data safe and secure?

 Absolutely.